 Vehicle and trailer combinations

-- Medium sized vehicles and trailers - These are combinations where the Maximum Authorised Mass (or MAM) of the towing vehicle plus the MAM of the trailer or caravan is less than 3,500 kg.
-A simple way of describing this is the heaviest that the vehicle and the trailer when fully loaded must not exceed 3,500 kg when the two weights are added together.
+- Medium-sized vehicles and trailers - These are combinations where the Maximum Authorised Mass (or MAM) of the towing vehicle plus the MAM of the trailer or caravan is less than 3,500 kg.
+A simple way of describing this is that the vehicle and the trailer must not exceed 3,500 KG when the two weights are added together.

-- Large category B vehicles, towing large braked trailers - These trailers could include horse trailers and larger caravans and caged trailers loaded with small plant & machinery.
+- Large category B vehicles, towing large braked trailers - These could include horse trailers, larger caravans, and caged trailers loaded with small plant & machinery.

-For example, a large 4X4 SUV with a maximum authorised mass of up to 3,500 kg and be able to tow a trailer with a maximum authorised mass of 3,500 kg.
-This vehicle is legally capable of towing a large horse box or a large 6 berth caravan.
+For example, a large 4X4 SUV with a maximum authorised mass of up to 3,500 kg and tow with a Maximum Authorised Mass of 3,500 KG (horse trailer or a 6-berth caravan).

-Whatever you tow you should make sure you know how to drive, use and operate it safely.
+Whatever you tow, you need to know how to drive, use and operate safely.

-Motorists can find out more about towing safely by visiting our safe towing guidance on the GOV.UK website.
+You can learn more about safe towing by visiting our safe towing guidance on the GOV.UK website.

-To speak to our accreditation team, please either contact us through email: firstname.lastname@example.org or phone: 0117 927 8800.
+To speak to our B+E accreditation team, please fill out our contact form or call us at 0117 927 8800.